Indiana officer killed during traffic stop; suspect arrested | Law-Order

 - United States

-An Indiana police officer was killed early Sunday when a man got out of his car during a traffic stop and opened fire, authorities said.
+A young Indiana police officer was killed when a man got out of his car during a traffic stop and opened fire, authorities said.

-The suspect was caught roughly 30 minutes later after a car chase, state police said.
+The suspect was caught roughly 30 minutes later on Sunday after a car chase, state police said.

-The officer worked for the Elwood police department, 50 miles (80 km) northeast of Indianapolis.
-Just after 2 am, he stopped the driver of a Buick LaCrosse.
+Noah Shahnavaz, 24, was an officer at the Elwood police department, 50 miles (80 kilometers) northeast of Indianapolis.
+He stopped the driver of a Buick LaCrosse just after 2 a.m.

+People placed flowers next to a patrol car outside the police department.

+''The cop didn't deserve to die like that,'' resident Donna Williams said.

-The man has a criminal record, which includes a conviction in 2006 for firing a gun at Indianapolis officers, said Andrew Hanna, Madison County's chief deputy prosecutor.
+The 42-year-old suspect has a criminal record, which includes a conviction in 2006 for firing a gun at Indianapolis officers, said Andrew Hanna, Madison County's chief deputy prosecutor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)